D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ## I. Article.
-If you use this repository please consider giving it a star and citing our paper:
+If you use this repository please consider citing the paper:

 [Multilingual Evidence Retrieval and Fact Verification to Combat Global Disinformation: The Power of Polyglotism](https://arxiv.org/pdf/2012.08919.pdf)
 ```